LucasionGS/Toxen3/changenotes.md

 Changed stuff
   - Changed `Stats` panel to `About` panel.
+  - Changed `Music Library` change directory to a `Change Directory` button, and allowed the text field directly to change the directory, if they so desire.

 ## < 1.0.15
 Changes prior to 1.0.15 hasn't been recorded.
 Changes from 1.0.15 onwards are listed above.